 Medicine Disposal

 Unused, unwanted and expired medicines in your home pose a risk to you, your family and your community.
-Accidental poisonings and overdoses are the leading cause of injury death in Snohomish County.
+Accidental poisonings and overdoses are a leading cause of injury death in Snohomish County.
 Improper disposal of medicine - such as putting medicines in the garbage or flushing pills down the toilet - puts other people and our environment at risk.

-MED-Project kiosks accept medicines sold in any form, prescription medicines, over-the-counter medicines, controlled substances, and pet medications.
+Kiosks accept medicines sold in any form, prescription medicines, over-the-counter medicines, controlled substances, and pet medications.

 • Aerosols